Ursaaaaaa/ramrod433/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning JavaScript;
+- 🌱 I’m currently learning JavaScript and Networking;
 - 🤔 I’m looking for help with DOM 😭;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am glad to help;
-- ⚡️ Fun-Fact: no fuct apparently ;
 - 📫 How to reach me: djoletoamanor@gmail.com;

 **Languages and Tools:**